Our Disciple-Making Model

 Interestingly enough, I have learned that these three words are especially intertwined with each other.
-When we are vulnerable in relationships this is where we receive grace.
-For the past two years at PRBI, God has opened my eyes to these three components and how they are essential to living as a real disciple.
-When I have been open, honest, and vulnerable with where I'm really at and how I'm really doing in my relationship with God and with others I have experienced grace.
+When we are vulnerable in relationships, this is where we receive grace.
+Throughout my time at PRBI, God opened my eyes to these three components and how they are essential to living as a real disciple.
+When I have been open, honest, and vulnerable with where I'm really at and how I'm really doing in my relationship with God and with others, I have experienced grace.
 Learning how to walk in this way has been vital to my growth as a Christian.
 I can only continue to learn how to accept grace, vulnerability and relationships and then learn to give back in return.
-Living this way is something that I am excited about and this is something that I want to share with others as I leave here and go into the world.
+Living this way is something that I am excited about and this is something that I want to share with others as I go into the world."

 "Prior to beginning my training at PRBI, I had not experienced intentional discipleship, which I believe stunted my growth in the Christian faith.

 Studying God’s Word in a small group setting and then taking what I am learning to a more personal level in one-on-one discipleship has grown and strengthened my love for God and people.
 The process of discovering and discussing the Scriptures has made them come alive.
 Accountability and application have become real as I challenge, encourage, and pray for others, and as they likewise do the same for me.
 Like the tree planted by streams of water in Psalm 1:3, discipleship is contributing to bearing fruit now, and I know it will also in my future after PRBI.